heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/README.md

 The Unicode specification defines 1,112,064 characters.

-This is enough to **support all languages in the world** as well as emojis (for our greatest pleasure... 🥲).
+This is enough to support all languages in the world as well as emojis (for our greatest pleasure... 🥲).

-Implementations of the Unicode standard are called **Unicode Transformation Formats (UTF)**.
-The most common implementations is **UTF-8**.
+Implementations of the Unicode standard are called Unicode Transformation Formats (UTF).
+The most common implementations is UTF-8.

 ### UTF-8

-**UTF-8** is a variable-length character encoding that uses 1 to 4 bytes to encode a character.
+UTF-8 is a variable-length character encoding that uses 1 to 4 bytes to encode a character.
 It is the most common implementation of the Unicode standard.
 It is the default character encoding on the Internet and many other applications.

 UTF-8 is backward compatible with ASCII.
 This means that if you have a file encoded in ASCII, it is also encoded in UTF-8.